4e6/text-icu-static-example/README.md

-To successfully build the static executable we will use the `nix-shell` which puts static glibc and icu libraries on the linker path (otherwise we'll be required to put them manually with the `-L` option):
+To successfully build the static executable we will use the `nix-shell` which puts static glibc and icu libraries on the linker path (otherwise we'll be required to put them manually with the `-L` options):

 ``` bash
 $ nix-shell test.nix --command 'gcc -static -pthread test.c -o test $(pkg-config